Your Quick Guide to Event Licences

 Whatever type of event you’d like to run, there is always something that can go wrong that is completely unforeseen.
 Whether it’s damage to someone’s property, injury to a person attending, or event cancellation due to forces outside your control, it’s easy for even the best-planned event to be left substantially out of pocket.

 Because of this, no event should run without good-quality insurance cover in place, and this is exactly where Protectivity can help.
-Our specialist event insurance policies include Public Liability insurance, cancellation cover, protection for equipment, and Employer’s Liability if you’re hiring staff to work on your event.
+Our specialist event insurance policies include Public Liability insurance, insurance for event cancellation, protection for equipment, and Employer’s Liability if you’re hiring staff to work on your event.
 That way, even in the worst-case scenario, you can be sure your business and organisation is protected from a financial standpoint.

 Take a look, to find out more about our flexible and affordable event insurance policies.